vtex-apps/io-documentation/docs/en/Recipes/store/publishing-an-app.md

 # Publishing an app

-Once a app version was released, the app **must be installed** in order to test its new settings.
+Once an app's version was already [released](https://vtex.io/docs/recipes/store/releasing-a-new-app-version) by you, the app **must also be installed** in order to test its new settings.
 However, it is not possible [to install an app](https://vtex.io/docs/recipes/store/installing-an-app) that only exists in your local environment.
-You must publish the app so that it can be installed by yourself or by others as well.
+Therefore, after the new app's version was released, you must publish it that it can be installed by yourself or by others as well.

 ## Command